CodelikeC/CodelikeC/README.md

 ---

+## Sponsors for Nguyen Duc Tri (In Future)

+**Regarding this sponsorship:**

+- This is a **personal** support channel for me (Nguyen Duc Tri).

+- All AIC project activities are managed transparently through Open Collective and will soon have Fiscal Host.

+- The funds received will be used to support living expenses, personal infrastructure, and a portion of AIC's development (servers, domains, tools...).

+- I am committed to **the highest possible transparency** and will not accept any conditional sponsorships.

+If you believe in AIC's mission and would like to directly support those who are carrying it out, I would be very grateful.

+All donations are publicly disclosed and acknowledged.

+Thank you for your support.

+---

 <p align="center">
   <i>“The revolution of intelligence begins not from machines — but from the human behind them.”</i><br>
   <b>— Nguyen Duc Tri, Founder of AIC</b>